Tyrn/wei/the-insider-en.typ

      "We know  how  the missiles got there," the  second guy said.
 "They got there  from  NordWest  base.
 It's a  base  located on Agaia's moon.
-An  old acquaintance  of Kissur's -an anarchist -  used  to work  in  one of Agaia's spaceports.
+An  old acquaintance  of Kissur's -an anarchist---used  to work  in  one of Agaia's spaceports.
 He visited Weia six months ago and Kissur went Agaia last month.
 A week after his  arrival, an accident occurred.
 This anarchist Lore and his five  friends missed a sharp  turn on a  road and  fell into a chasm.
 It was just an accident.
-The same day, another accident occured  a light year and a half  away from Agaia; a  mechanic at the base, Denny  Hill,  simply drowned next  to  a crowded  beach - he was on a vacation.
+The same day, another accident occured  a light year and a half  away from Agaia; a  mechanic at the base, Denny  Hill,  simply drowned next  to  a crowded  beach---he was on a vacation.
 It's  quite  clear  where Kissur got the missiles.
 On  the  other hand,  how  did you  get  them, Mr.
 Bemish?"